httpwg/wg-materials/ietf99/minutes.md

 ### Replays in HTTP (MT)

-Victor: we don't ahve a standardized method to comm between gateway and server.
-Early data feels weird in teh ctx.
+Victor: we don't have a standardized method to comm between gateway and server.
+Early data feels weird in this context.

 MT: The origin server is aware of LB or CDN.
 Not sure about this concern